hgschmie/factorio-miniloader-redux/README.md

 To enable this setting, when the game fails to start:

 - first disable the _other_ mod that causes the problem.
 Keep Miniloader enabled
-- set the startup setting
+- set the startup setting and restart the game
 - re-enable the other mod

+### Pre-1.0 Blueprints

+Miniloader can read blueprints that were created with pre-1.0 versions of the Miniloader.
+However, any pre-1.0 Miniloader will not be able to read 1.0 or later Blueprints (and will, in fact, crash the game).

 ## How you can help